 Often a grade 1 tear will heal with time and proper treatment and rehabilitation.
 A grade 2 will likely end your ski season early, but it's important that you give yourself time to recover you can come back stronger the following year.
 Grade 3 tears often require surgery especially if you plan on returning to skiing.

 Inside the joint of the knee, you'll find two pieces of cartilage on either side.
 The medial and lateral meniscus.
 These sit inside the joint of the knee and help the movement and congruency of the joint.
 Unfortunately, these are also at risk of injury from skiing.
-The medial meniscus is the most commonly injured, and as mentioned earlier if you've had a grade 3 tear to your ACL you've likely involved the medial collateral ligament and the meniscus.
+The medial meniscus is the most frequently injured, and as mentioned earlier if you've had a grade 3 tear to your ACL you've likely involved the medial collateral ligament and the meniscus.

 Symptoms of a meniscus injury: